TwilioDevEd/marketing-notifications-sinatra/README.md

 $ export TWILIO_ACCOUNT_SID=your account sid
 $ export TWILIO_AUTH_TOKEN=your auth token
 $ export TWILIO_NUMBER=+16515559999
-$ rake spec
+$ dunble exec rake spec
 $ ruby app.run
 ```

 Then visit the application at http://localhost:4567/

-In order to receive subscribers you will need to point a twilio number to the app running in production.
-To do that follow the step to Deploy to Heroku below.
+In order to receive subscribers you will need to point a twilio number to the app running.
+To do that we can use ngrok to expose the application
+to the wilder internet.

+`
+  ngrok http 4567
+`

 ## Step 1.
 Configure your Twilio number

 Go to your dashboard on [Twilio](https://www.twilio.com/user/account/phone-numbers/incoming).
 Click on Twilio Numbers and choose a number to setup.

-On the phone number page, enter `https://<appname.herokuapp.com>/incoming` into the _Messaging_ Request URL field.
+On the phone number page, enter the address provided by ngrok into the _Messaging_ Request URL field.

 [![Request URL](http://howtodocs.s3.amazonaws.com/setup-twilio-number.png)]